AndreaEnricoFranzoni/pacs_23_24_challenge2/README.md

 matrix_types_def.hpp contains the definition of the enumerator, types and the functor to handle col-wise ordering;
 - `matrix_reader_imp.hpp`: definition of the reader of MMF;
 - `matrix_norm_imp.hpp`: definition of the three functions to evaluate the norm;
-- `matrix_get_row_col_imp.hpp`: defintion of `check
+- `matrix_get_row_col_imp.hpp`: defintion of `check_presence_row`, `check_presence_col`, `check_presence`, `get_row` and `get_col` methods.

-matrix_reader_imp.hpp contains the definition of the reader of MMF format. matrix_norm_imp.hpp contains the definitions of the three different functions to evaluate the norm. matrix_get_row_col_imp.hpp contains the definitions of the method for checking presence of a row, a col and and element, as well as the ones to get a row or a col.

-In general, the code exploits STL algorithms, yet in their original version yet in their constrained version.
-In particular, for getting a row or a col, the code tries to get iterators to the first and after-the-last one element of the row/col for the uncompressed format, while for the compressed one relays on understanding from outer and inner indices if the row/col is present and which are its extrema. use of std::conditional to use the correct less operator.
-					In general, if constexpr is used to compile only the code lines related to a specific matrix, depending on its storing.
-For the norm, tag dispatching is exploited.
-For uncompressed format, the overload of the less operand makes trivial both cases.
-While, for compressed format, is easy to retrain a row for row-wise and a col for col-wise storage, while the viceversa is not so trivial: a better explanation is done on the comment of the code.
+# Features
+- Use of `std::conditional` to construct correctly the uncompressed matrix depending on its storaging.
+- Use of `if constexpr(O==StrorageOrder::RowWise)` and `else` to compile only the code regarding the specific storage.
+- Use of tag dispatching for evaluating the norm as requested.
+- Expolitation of `STL` algorithms, both in their original (to relay on parallelization if possible) and constrained version.
+Getting a row or a col is done looking for the correct iterator describing that range of values if uncompressed, while looking for the correct indices of the stored values if compressed.
+If uncompressed, is trivial due to the overloading of the `less` operator.
+If compressed, is easy to retrain a row/col if row-wise/column-wise respectively, while the viceversa is not trivial (since the values will not be stored contiguously a priori).
+Further explanations in the comments of the code.

 Issues:
 -friend operators are defined in the header file.
 Putting them in a .cpp did not work since it would not compile in case;